yash-mittal-2003/WikiMiner/README.md

 ```

 ### Enjoy mining parallel corpora!
-For any questions or improvements, feel free to reach out.
+For any questions or improvements, feel free to reach out to us.